The Senate Votes To End The Trump Admin’s Subservience To Saudi Arabia

 — Secretary Pompeo (@SecPompeo) November 28, 2018

 The bill will also probably not do much to end the Trump administration’s steadfast protection of Saudi Arabia and its crown prince, Mohammed bin Salman, over the murder of Jamal Khashoggi.
-In a largely shambolic hearing in the Senate today, with cabinet members roundly denying any link between Mr. Khashoggi’s death and MBS.
-The stonewalling reach absurd levels, with national security advisor John Bolton claiming there was no need to listen to a recording of Mr. Khashoggi’s murder because he didn’t speak Arabic.
+In a largely shambolic hearing in the Senate in November, with cabinet members roundly denying any link between Mr. Khashoggi’s death and MBS.
+The stonewalling reached absurd levels, with national security advisor John Bolton claiming there was no need to listen to a recording of Mr. Khashoggi’s murder because he didn’t speak Arabic.
 Notably missing from the hearings was CIA director Gina Haspel, who was barred by President Trump from testifying, yet is the only member of the administration who has purportedly listened to the tape.
 This has angered the Senate on both sides of the aisle.
 Senator Lindsey Graham, ever the Trump lackey, even said he would be withholding his vote from other important bills until the CIA briefs the Senate.

 Haspel has since briefed a select group of Senators, and they came out of the briefing with a strong message.

 Breaking: GOP Sen @LindseyGrahamSC following CIA briefing on Khashoggi murder: “There’s not a smoking gun, there’s a smoking saw…I left the briefing with high confidence that my initial confidence is correct.”

 — Jim Sciutto (@jimsciutto) December 4, 2018

 Mattis and Pompeo have some explaining to do to the new Dem House. https://t.co/ioT86T5DEQ